-- Do you have a salt water softening system?
 If you do have a salt water softener it could be that your saltwater softening system has malfunctioned and has filled your domestic water system with the brine material from its tank.
 There is no simple solution to this problem.
-If you find yourself in this situation the best advice, I can give you is to quit turning on plumbing fixtures in your home and call us right away.
+If you find yourself in this situation the best advice I can give you is to quit turning on plumbing fixtures in your home and call us right away.
 The more plumbing fixtures you use, the more of your system you will contaminate with debris.
 What does it look like when a salt water softener goes?
 Check out our blog here to see!

 This isn’t usually the cause of low water pressure, but it can be.
 Many homes in the Phoenix area have galvanized water lines and over time the inside diameter of your water lines decreases dramatically due to rusting and electrolysis.
 Galvanized pipe is made from steel, steel, and water mixed together over long periods of time, water will always win.
 The galvanized coating is supposed to prevent the steel from rusting but the coating can be damaged allowing the steel to be exposed and water to eat away at the steel.